repraze-org/map-tree/README.md

 -   Similar interface to the Map you love
 -   Uses Map and Set under the hood to keep lookups and changes fast
 -   Fundamental algorithm used is [Breadth-first search (BSF)](https://en.wikipedia.org/wiki/Breadth-first_search)
+-   Does not test for cycles, thus does not support graphs
+-   Dependency free

 ## Installation